Dynamic Range Majority Data Structures: Dynamic Data Structures in One Dimension

-We now prove useful properties of a general query range $Q$ and the set, $I$, of internal nodes representing it in Lemma~\ref{lem:height}, \ref{lem:notcandidate},~\ref{lem:top}, and~\ref{lem:parameters}.
-In these lemmas, $m$ denotes the number of points in $Q$, and $i_1, i_2, ...$ denote the distinct values of the heights of the nodes in $I$, where $i_1 > i_2 > ... \ge 0$.
-We first give an upper bound on the number of points contained in the ranges represented by the internal nodes of $I$ of a given height:
+We shall prove useful properties of a general query range $\QueryRange$ and the set, $\CanonicalNodes$, of nodes representing it in Lemmas~\ref{lem:height},~\ref{lem:notcandidate},~\ref{lem:top}, and~\ref{lem:parameters}.
+In these lemmas, $\NumPointsInRange$ denotes the number of points in $\QueryRange$, and $i_1, i_2, ...$ denote the distinct values of the heights of the nodes in $\CanonicalNodes$, where $i_1 > i_2 > ... \ge 0$.
+We first give an upper bound on the number of points contained in the ranges represented by the nodes of $\CanonicalNodes$ of a given height: